JeffHing/command-queue/README.md

 CommandQueue batches the execution of commands by waiting for the current set of commands to complete before executing the next set of commands.

-In this example, CommandQueue waits for the A commands to complete before executing the B commands, and waits for the B commands to complete before executing the C commands.
+In the following example, CommandQueue waits for the A commands to complete before executing the B commands, and waits for the B commands to complete before executing the C commands.